Why you might need?

 You may need imaging tests before your surgery, including ultrasound, x-ray or an MRI.

-Do not eat or drink XX hours before you are due to have surgery otherwise your surgery may be delayed.
+Do not eat or drink before you are due to have surgery otherwise your surgery may be delayed - you will receive more detailed information on fasting prior to your procedure.

 Please ensure you have a companion available to take you home after you leave OneWelbeck Orthopaedics.